 ASN End-of-Program Student Learning Outcomes

-At the completion of the ASN Program, the graduate will:
+At the completion of the ASN Program, the graduate will be proficient in:

 Utilize critical thinking and evidence-based interventions to coordinate holistic care.

 Utilize effective written and verbal communication and information technology to collaborate with health care members, patients and their families.

 Culturally Congruent Care